luxonis/luxonis-train/README.md

 Luxonis Training Framework (`luxonis-train`) is intended to be a flexible and easy-to-use tool for training deep learning models.
 It is built on top of PyTorch Lightning and provides a simple interface for training, testing, and exporting models.

+In its basic form, `LuxonisTrain` follows a no-code-required approach, making it accessible to users with little to no coding experience.
+All the necessary configuration can be specified in a simple `YAML` file and the training process can be started with a single command.

-It is made to be easily customizable and extendable, allowing you to create custom loaders, losses, metrics, visualizers, and more.
+On top of that, `LuxonisTrain` is easily extendable and customizable with custom loaders, nodes, losses, metrics, visualizers, and more using a simple python API doing most of the heavy lifting for you.

 > \[!WARNING\]
 > **The project is in a beta state and might be unstable or contain bugs - please report any feedback.**